bugcrowd/templates/templates/cross_site_scripting_xss/stored/self/template.md

 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-For a stored XSS vulnerability, please include a HTML payload that can be executed to easily demonstrate and reproduce the issue.
+For a stored XSS vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
 -->

 Below is a screenshot demonstrating the injected JavaScript executing at {{url}}.